CLUB TENNIS DESCHAPELLES AT HOSPITAL ALBERT SCHWEITZER, HAITI

 Despite setbacks due the pandemic, political disruptions, a

-n earthquake, and rising prices of materials and transportation:
+n earthquake, and rising prices of materials and transportation, CTD continues to make strides.

 Picture

-• The players have an infinite supply of new ADV strings, grips and dampeners.
+A huge supply of ADV gear - grips and dampeners.

 Picture

-Thanks to Argentinian tennis coach and coaches' coach Martin Grieco, based in Hong Kong, and founder of Coaching the World:
+Thanks to Martin Grieco, an Argentinian tennis coach and coaches' coach, based in Hong Kong and founder of Coaching the World:

 • The players have uniforms so they can arrive at tournaments with esprit d'equipe -team spirit!

-• Coach Martin will help develop the curriculum for the Advanced Training program, help brainstorm how to train 50-100 players of different ages and skill levels with one court, and will provide tips for individual players with specific training needs, advised on how to continue fitness and tennis skills training while the court was undergoing renovations.
+• Coach Martin will help develop the curriculum for the Advanced Training program, help brainstorm how to train 50-100 players of different ages and skill levels with one court, and will provide tips for individual players with specific training needs.
+He advised on how to continue fitness and tennis skills training while the court was undergoing restoration, such as playing badminton.

 Picture